Have you noticed that your outdoor wood furnace water temp stays low? Does your blower fan run continuously?

 Cleaning a GX Model furnace is more complicated:

-1. Make sure you have a Thermostatic Load Valve Kit ("TLV Kit") installed on your outdoor boiler system.
+1. Make sure you have a Thermostatic Load Valve Kit ("TLV Kit") installed on your outdoor furnace system.
 This is most commonly installed inside the house, and it will prevent the boiler temp from dropping to dangerous levels by bypassing the home heat exchangers when the water jacket temp gets too low.
-Without the TLV Kit, your outdoor boiler will not function properly.
+Without the TLV Kit, your outdoor wood stove will not function properly.

 2. First make sure the slots in the firebrick are clear